Magneto-Chiral Anisotropy in Josephson Diode Effect of All-Metallic Lateral Junctions with Interfacial Rashba Spin-Orbit Coupling: End Matter

+Here we discuss the origin of the peculiar phenomenon of inverted hysteresis, which is explained below in terms of a consequence of the stray field of conventionally pinned vortices in hard superconductors.
+Previous reports on the inverted hysteresis of critical currents in JJs of type-II superconductors have been linked to the presence of Rashba SOC inside the JJ~\cite{Senapati_2023} as well as triplet-pair superconductivity~\cite{Nakamura_2019, Chiu_2021}.
+Since we find inverted hysteresis in all junctions with and without SOC, the effect appears not to be related to SOC.
+A more conventional explanation takes into account hysteretic vortex pinning as described by Bean's critical state model~\cite{Bean_1962}.
+Depending on the sequence of the field sweep procedure, the pinned vortices can create a stray field that opposes the externally applied field $B_z$ and produces a net zero flux through the JJ before $B_z$ is swept past zero.

-To characterize the junction quality, we investigate the Fraunhofer patterns of sample~B. Fig.~\ref{controls}(c) shows $I_\textrm{c}(B_z)$ which is swept from \SI{-20}{mT} to \SI{+20}{mT} (forward, dark gray) and from \SI{+20}{mT} to \SI{-20}{mT} (backward, light gray) after the respective field-cooling sequence.
-An inversely hysteretic shift of the interference patterns in forward and backward field sweep direction of around $\pm\SI{10}{mT}$ is observed.
+Fig.~\ref{InvHyst}(a) shows $I_\textrm{c}(B_z)$ for sample~B where $B_z$ is swept from \SI{-20}{mT} to \SI{+20}{mT} (forward, dark gray) and from \SI{+20}{mT} to \SI{-20}{mT} (backward, light gray) after field-cooling at $\pm \SI{20}{mT}$.
+An inversely hysteretic shift of the interference patterns in forward and backward field sweep direction of around $\mp\SI{10}{mT}$ is observed.
 Experimental artifacts from remnant fields stored in the coils are ruled out as the origin of the inverted hysteresis in the Supplemental Material~\cite{SupplMat}.
-Rather than regular Fraunhofer lobes, the result features several jumps of $I_\textrm{c}$ while the field is swept.
-The switching pattern varies for multiple repetitions of the sweep (see Supplemental Material~\cite{SupplMat}).
-As explained below, we assign the jumps to flux instabilities in the junctions resulting from the stray magnetic field of vortices pinned in the Nb leads near the junction and their random depinning events as the applied field changes (see Supplemental Material~\cite{SupplMat} for more details).
+The $I_\textrm{c}(B_z)$ traces feature a broad inversely hysteretic bump with several jumps of $I_\textrm{c}$ while the field is swept.
+The switching pattern varies for several repetitions of the sweep (see Supplemental Material~\cite{SupplMat}).
+We assign the discontinuities to flux jumps in the junctions resulting from spontaneous changes in the stray magnetic field of vortices pinned in the Nb strips near the junction.
+The instabilities in the stray field are caused by random depinning events as the applied field changes.
+Between these jumps, Fig.~\ref{InvHyst}(a) reveals a smooth change of $I_\textrm{c}$ over 1-3~mT.
+In this way, short intervals of an intrinsically clean Fraunhofer pattern are probed multiple times, until the flux in the junction exceeds a few flux quanta and $I_\textrm{c}(B_z)$ is featureless (see Supplemental Material~\cite{SupplMat} for more details).
+Flux jumps in $I_\textrm{c}(B_z)$ are also seen for sample~A in Fig.~\ref{oop} on the few \SI{}{mT}-scale across the whole field range, as demonstrated in the Supplemental Material~\cite{SupplMat}.